danisaiz14/NBA_Project/README.md

 It have been obtained from the official [NBA API](https://stats.nba.com/) using the R package [nbastatR](http://asbcllc.com/nbastatR/).

 This dataset consists of one csv file.
 It's named [draft.csv](../master/data/draft.csv), and it is a list of the teams of the draft players sorted by the pick overall number and it shows the destination teams.
-It has 60 observations and 15 columns.
+It has 60 observations and 15 features.

 | Column | Type | Description |
 | :------| :----| :-----------|